StackGuardian/stackguardian-migrator/README.md

 - Choose the transformer and locate the example of `terraform.tfvars.example` and rename it to `terraform.tfvars`.
 - Edit terraform.tfvars with appropriate variables.
-- Run the commands mentioned in the README.md file in the transformer.
+- Run the commands mentioned in the README.md for the transformers.

 A new `export` folder should have been created.
 The `sg-payload.json` file contains the definition for each workflow that will be created for the resources under the chosen transformer.